josh-project/josh/docs/filters.rst

 History filtering
 =================

-Josh transforms commits by applying one or more filters to them.
-As any commit in git represents not just a single point in time but also its entire history, applying a filter to a commit produces an entirely new history.
+Josh transforms commits by applying filters to them.
+As any commit in git represents not just a single state of the filesystem but also its entire history, applying a filter to a commit produces an entirely new history.
 The result of a filter is a normal git commit and therefore can be filtered again, making filters chainable.